If you’re looking for a list of things you need to do to every blog post before you hit publish, I’ve got you covered my friend!

 THING EIGHT: ACTIVATE SHARE BUTTONS

 These social shares help you to reach more people and grow your audience.
-They are super duper important, so make sure they are active on every single blog post.
+They are super important, so make sure they are active on every single blog post.

 THING NINE: PROOFREAD AND PUBLISH